High Voltage Qualified

 Once an employer is satisfied that the employee meets their expectations, they will write a statement that designates an employee as a “Qualified Electrical Technician” or some wording to that effect.
 Once that paperwork is filed, the employee is now considered “qualified” and free to perform the task(s) that you as the employer qualified him to perform.

-110.2 (A)(3) Retraining.
-Retraining in safety-related work practices and applicable changes in this standard shall be performed at intervals not to exceed 3 years.
+110.6 (A)(3) Additional Training and Retraining.
+Additional training and retraining in safety-related work practices and applicable changes in this standard shall be performed at intervals not to exceed 3 years.
 (NFPA 70E, 2021)

 OSHA does not certify employees.
 Read our blog post on what certified means in electrical safety.